 #! /bin/bash read -p "Please enter a value: " value echo $value

-$ ./read_2.sh Please enter a value: hi there hi there
+Please enter a value: hi there

 $ echo Here are the contents of my home directory ; ls ~ ; echo Here are the contents of my home directory bin course_files it116 it244 mail submitted tmp code html it116_test it244_test public_html tests_taken xrchiv